Repeating Actions with For Loops

 Consider the

-loop from the last exercise:for word in "Findable, Accessible, Interoperable, Resuable": print(word)
+forloop from the last exercise:for word in "Findable, Accessible, Interoperable, Resuable": print(word)

 - Change the variable name to

-?- Now change it again, to something of your choosing.
+x.
+How many times do you need to replaceword?- Now change it again, to something of your choosing.

 - Can you think of / find a variable name that doesn’t work?